scalar-labs/scalardb/docs/two-phase-commit-transactions.md

           | ValidationConflictException
           | CommitConflictException e) {
         // If you catch CrudConflictException or PreparationConflictException or
-        // ValidationConflictException or CommitConflictException, it indicates a conflict occurs
+        // ValidationConflictException or CommitConflictException, it indicates a transaction
-        // during the transaction so that you can retry the transaction from the beginning try {
+        // conflict occurs during the transaction so that you can retry the transaction from the
+        // beginning
+        try {
           tx.rollback();
         } catch (RollbackException ex) {